felt/js-sdk/docs/api/client/interfaces/LayerGroup.md

 #### Remarks

-You can use these ids to get the full layer objects via the `layers.getLayers` method.
+You can use these ids to get the full layer objects via the `getLayers` method.

 #### Inherited from